Josh Lowe Preview, Player Props: Rays vs. Angels

 Josh Lowe At The Plate

-- Lowe has driven home a run in 38 games this year (39.6%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on five occasions..
+- Lowe has had an RBI in 39 games this year (40.2%), including 14 multi-RBI outings (14.4%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.